dmitriyteteruk/offsite-labs/iotcentral-lab1.md

 -	Let me show you, how it works!

 ## What you need to do a live demo?
 1. First of all, you need to prepare you laptop for demo using [this tutorial](link).
+If you done it before, please skip this clause.
-2. You need to copy code from following files and save them on your PC:
-   - [Python Application](lab1/Multiple-Sensors-Devices_App.py) that will simulate device with multiple sensors
+2. You need to copy code of [Python Application](lab1/Multiple-Sensors-Devices_App.py) that will simulate device with multiple sensors
-   - [Plug and Play device capability model](lab1/Multi_Thermostat_Occupancy%20-%20capability%20model.json) that contains all information about device that you will use for demo
 3. Create IoT Central application (Azure subscription is required) using Application Template (via shared link)
-4. Import PnP Device Capability model
-5. Add Real device into your application and assign that device to your Device Capability model
+4. Add Real device into your application and assign that device to your Device Capability model
-6. Copy Credentials for your device into Python application code and save this application.
+5. Copy Credentials for your device into Python application code and save this application.
-7. Run Python application and see how telemetry go to IoT Central App.
+6. Run Python application and see how telemetry go to IoT Central App.
+7. Update Application Dashboard with new tiles that will show data that your data sends.

 ## 1. Prepare you laptop for demo
 If you already prepared your laptop before, then skip step 1.
 Please install required development environment on your laptop  (Python, IOTC client, VS Code) using this tutorial.

-## 2. Copy required code to your laptop
-### 2.1.
-Copy Python Application code
+## 2. Copy Python Application code
 Open page with [Python Application code](ADD LINK TO RAW FILE) in a new browser Tab using `Ctrl + left mouse click`.

  - Copy entire code from the file